Hello and welcome!

 Assignments have a due date, clearly marked on the course web site.
-Late assignments will penalized very heavily: 1/4 credit per day (or fraction) late.
+Generally I will not accept late assignments.
 Requests for extensions need to be made at least a day in advance.
 If you want to request an extension after a due date, I will expect a reasonable and well-documented excuse.

 Midterms and exams (10/10/15%)

-There will be two equally-weighted in-class midterms, dates TBA.
+There will be two equally-weighted midterms, on February 20 and March 31st.

-There will also be a cumulative final exam.
+There will also be a cumulative final exam on May 6th.
+(These dates are all on the website as well.)
 You must achieve a passing grade on the final exam to pass the class.